tsherif/glcheck/README.md

 window.glcheck_renderDone = true;
 ```

-It recommended to stop animations once `glcheck_renderDone` is set to ensure consistent results.
+**NOTE:** It recommended to stop animations once `glcheck_renderDone` is set to ensure consistent results.

-**glcheck** also exposes a helper function `glcheck_setRAFCount` to pages loaded as render tests to simplify controlling animations signaling that a render is complete.
+**glcheck** also exposes a helper function `glcheck_setRAFCount` to pages loaded as render tests to simplify controlling animations and signaling that a render is complete.
 - `glcheck_setRAFCount(numFrames)`: Instrument `requestAnimationFrame` to only loop `numFrames` times and set `glcheck_renderDone` afterwards.

 This can be helpful in instrumenting a page to stop rendering when used as a render test, but render normally otherwise.